-Drug and Alcohol Counseling

-Energy Assistance Programs

-Mental Health Counseling

-Mental Health First Aid

-Parents and Children Together (PACT)

-OUTCOMES AND POSITIVE COMMUNITY IMPACT
+Drug and Alcohol Counseling (SHORES) Energy Assistance Programs Mental Health Counseling Mental Health First Aid Parents and Children Together (PACT) OUTCOMES AND POSITIVE COMMUNITY IMPACT

-IN HOMES
+IN HOME

+77%

-77% of families discharged from the Visit Coaching program had the opportunity for unsupervised visits with their children as they worked towards reunification.
+77% of families discharged from the Visit Coaching program had the opportunity for unsupervised visits with their children as they worked towards reunification

+92%

-92% of clients in the Family-Focused Solutions Based Services program had increased their level of family support at the time of discharge.
+92% of clients in the Family-Focused Solutions Based Services program had increased their level of family support at the time of discharge

+75%

-75% of clients in the Family-Focused Solutions Based Services program had reduced their mental health symptoms and improved their level of functioning at the time of discharge.
+75% of clients in the Family-Focused Solutions Based Services program had reduced their mental health symptoms and improved their level of functioning at the time of discharge

+87%

-87% of clients who completed the Home-Based Family Recovery program had maintained their sobriety and retained custody of their children 30 days after discharge.
+87% of clients who completed the Home-Based Family Recovery program had maintained their sobriety and retained custody of their children 30 days after discharge

-ON CAMPUS
+97%

-97% of unaccompanied children served by the Journey of Hope program were successfully released to sponsors.
+97% of unaccompanied children served by the Journey of Hope program were successfully released to sponsors

-85% of Nazareth Prep senior students met or exceeded expectations at their corporate internship.
+IN THE COMMUNITY

 COMMUNITY IMPACT AT A GLANCE

-IN THE COMMUNITY
+PROGRAM NAME

+Allegheny County In Home Allegheny County Visit Coaching Armstrong County In Home Armstrong County Family Group Decision M Family Focused-Solution Based (FFSB) HFR Journey of Hope Nazareth Prep Out-Patient PACT Student Assistance Program (SAP) SHORES Stop Now and Plan (SNAP) SNAP School-Based Specialized Learning Universal Services (CAP) Dollar Energy Grant Recipients ALCOSAN Water Assistance Grants TOTAL INDIVIDUALS AND FAMILIES \$692,982 \$ \$14,116

 The Universal Services team helped families obtain \$692,982 in Dollar Energy Grants and \$14,116 in ALCOSAN Water Assistance Grants to help pay for their utility bills, including gas, electric, water, and sewage

-TABLE OF CONTENTS

-STORIES OF
+INDIVIDUALS SERVED THIS FISCAL YEAR FAMILIES SERVED This fiscal year

+155

+53

+125

+Making 12

+157

+54

+88

+138

+436

+82

+456

+511

+27

+330

+129

+36,764

+1,675

+129

+SERVED 2,115 39,206
-HELP, HEALING AND HOPE

-Holy Family Institute employees serve on the front lines, supporting and empowering children and families to reach their full potential.
-Their jobs aren't easy, but they are motivated by the progress and success of their clients.
-For this reason, we ask our employees to submit their thoughts and stories at the end of each week so that we can see the bigger picture of our efforts.
-Here are some of their most uplifting insights:

-COVID has pushed a lot of people to show their true selves.
+STORIES OF HELP, HEALING AND HOPE Holy Family Institute employees serve on the front lines, supporting and empowering children and families to reach their full potential.
+Their jobs aren't easy, but they are motivated by the progress and successes of their clients.
+For this reason, we ask our employees to submit their thoughts and stories at the end of the week so that we can see the bigger picture of our efforts.
+Here are some of their most uplifting quotes: "What experience has most challenged or tested you this year?"
+This is a robust, energetic environment, filled with an ongoing array of walk-in customers that filled each office with noise and laughter, serious discussions, sad stories, resources shared and hope offered.
+Each of those contributes to a varied and fulfilling work life. ~ Susan, Duquesne Light CAP Program COVID has pushed a lot of people to show their true selves.
 I have been praying for peace and comfort for those who have lost loved ones, and thank God for each day my family and I get to see.
-I've been praying that each day I get to enjoy another breath, and that I will become a better person.

-~ Audrey, Duquesne Light CAP Program

-Since my wife died suddenly, I have not been able to hold a memorial service or celebration of her life.
+I've been praying that each day I get to enjoy another breath, and that I will become a better person. ~ Audrey, Duquesne Light CAP Program Since my wife died suddenly, I have not been able to hold a memorial service or celebration of her life.
 Family and friends continue to offer their condolences and support.
 Nothing can bring her back, but feeling so much love in action has kept me going.
 Counseling my clients frequently reminds me that we all suffer, that nothing in life is guaranteed, that we need to keep moving.
 Pain shapes our paths in ways we'd rather not walk, but we still arrive.